pratyushk97/ihc/README.md

 -- Begin N/A --

-"Upload Updates" PATCH /groups/:group/all -> Express API:
+"Upload Updates" put /groups/:group/all -> Express API:
 Send list of local updates
 Locally save list of timestamps when "Upload Updates" was clicked
 Body: